kaltura/developer-platform-docs/documentation/Mobile-Video-Player-SDKs/v3_iOS_PlayerConfig.md

 The MediaEntry can be created using one of the following methods:

-* Manually, by instatiating a new `PKMediaEntry` instance and filling the fields.
+* Manually, by instantiating a new `PKMediaEntry` instance and filling the fields.
 * Using a `MockMediaProvider` to create a `PKMediaEntry` from a JSON input file or JsonObject.
 * Using a remote media provider, provided the `MediaEntryProvider` implementations:
   * For OVP environments, use `KalturaOvpMediaProvider`